 Another fascinating guest on the album, of course, is Miss Candice Night.

 How did this your cooperation begin?

-Tobias Sammet: We had the song, and I had an idea for the voice that should be in the song, I just didn’t know who could be that voice.
-But then, it needed to be– the melody in that song is very, very complicated to sing because it’s very huge steps that the voice has to sing in a very quick time.
+Tobias Sammet: We had the song, and I had an idea for the voice that should be in the song.
+I just didn’t know who could be that voice.
+But then, it needed to be– the melody in that song is very complicated to sing because it’s huge steps that the voice has to sing in a very quick time.
 It’s a demanding vocal passage, the chorus.
 And at the same time– so it has to be powerful.
-It has to be spot on, tuning wise.
-And at the same time, in verse, there are very, very, very calm elements and very innocent, and it needed a real innocent voice which could sing powerful and technically very demanding stuff.
+It has to be spot on, tuning-wise.
+And at the same time, in verse, there are very, very, very calm elements and very innocent, and it needed a real innocent voice that could sing powerful and technically very demanding stuff.
 And I felt like, who could that be?
 That innocent, world music, Celtic influenced soft part in the beginning, and then that anthemic demanding element in the chorus?
-And I went through my record collection and, Candice Night.
+And I went through my record collection and Candice Night.
 It’s intuition.
-You can’t really plan these kinds of things.
-And we asked her if she listened to the track and they said, “It’s a really beautiful track.
+You can’t plan these kinds of things.
+And we asked her if she listened to the track, and they said, “It’s a really beautiful track.
 Yeah, I want to do it.”
 Great.
 And we got it back and said, “Yep.
 That’s how it’s supposed to be.”It made it [laughter].

-Did you know that this is not the first time when she’s singing on this type of music?
-A couple of years ago she sang on one of the recent Helloween albums as well.
+Did you know that this is not the first time she’s singing on this type of music?
+A couple of years ago, she sang on one of the recent Helloween albums as well.

 It was THE LEGACY, KEEPER OF THE SEVEN KEYS album.

 Tobias Sammet: Oh, I don’t have that one.

 You once again have a great line-up on this new album.
 Was there anybody you tried to get, but it didn’t happen for a reason or another?

 Tobias Sammet: Yes.
 Of course.
 The same vocalist that I always try to get that I never get.